armin-talic/Evolution-of-Billboard-Hot-100-Music/README.md

 Tracking the evolution of mainstream music through data visualization (1960-2025).
 The data is collected by scraping Billboard Hot 100 history and enriched with MusicBrainz and TheAudioDB APIs.
 Data collection is done with R and Python.
 All transformations run in dbt on DuckDB, with data tests on every model.
-Visualizations are created in R (ggplot2) and [Tableau](https://public.tableau.com/app/profile/armin.talic/viz/EvolutionofMainstreamMusicBillboardHot100/EvolutionofMainstreamMusic), with a Power BI dashboard in progress.
+Visualizations are created in R (ggplot2) and [Tableau](https://public.tableau.com/app/profile/armin.talic/viz/EvolutionofMainstreamMusicBillboardHot100/EvolutionofMainstreamMusic).

 ```mermaid
 flowchart LR